telecter/cmd-launcher/README.md

 ### Creating an instance

-To create a new instance, use the `create` subcommand.
+To create a new instance, use the `create` command.
 You can use the `--loader, -l` flag to set the mod loader.
 Only Fabric and Quilt are supported at the moment.

 Use the `--version, -v` flag to set the game version.
 If no value is supplied, the latest release is used.
 Acceptable values also include `release` or `snapshot` for the latest of either.
 ```sh
 cmd-launcher create -v 1.21.5 -l fabric CoolInstance
 ```
-If you want to delete an instance, use the `delete` subcommand.
+If you want to delete an instance, use the `delete` command.
 > [!IMPORTANT]
 > This launcher has not been tested for versions < 1.19.
 It may not work, but I am working on fixing these issues.

 ### Starting the Game
-To start Minecraft, simply run the `start` subcommand followed by the instance ID.
+To start Minecraft, simply run the `start` command followed by the instance ID.

 ```bash
 cmd-launcher start CoolInstance